 Effect of different sucrose concentrations and light regime on shoot growth retardation

 Shoots began to proliferate after four weeks of culture under different light regimes.
 Growth of culture regenerants after 18 weeks of culture was dependent on sucrose concentration in the culture medium.
 The minimal growth of shoot (10.53±0.58 mm) and root (1.73±0.33 mm) was observed in the presence of 60 g l-1 sucrose concentration under 16 h photoperiod (Fig. 2 a,b).
 There were no significant differences in the number of leaf and root formation per explant among different sucrose concentrations under different light regimes (Table 1).
 Continuous illumination enhanced shoot multiplication and maximum number of shoots per explant (20 shoots) was obtained in MS medium containing 30 g l-1 sucrose.
 Under 16 h photoperiod, 0, 30, 40 and 60 g l-1 sucrose concentrations, multiple shoots formation did not occur, and no significant differences were noted in these concentrations.
-The minimum GI of shoot was retained when grown on MS medium supplemented with 60 g l-1 sucrose or without sucrose supplementation under 16 h photoperiod.
+The minimum GI of shoot was observed when grown on MS medium supplemented with 60 g l-1 sucrose or without sucrose supplementation under 16 h photoperiod.

 Effect of MS nutrient medium strength and plant recovery